 Family and Adult Programs

 The Museum’s Lecture Series brings a wide range of experts to TMM to give talks on various topics concerning Lake Tahoe and maritime history.
 Past speakers have included Scott Cassell of the Undersea Voyager Progect, Bill Briner and Bill Lindemann of the Olympic Heritage Museum, and classic boat historian Brian Robinson.
-Talks regularly take place on Thursdays at 5:30 and cost $5 for members, $8 for non-members.
+Talks regularly take place on Mondays at 4:30 and are FREE and open to the public.
 To see a list of upcoming talks, see the event schedule.

 To sign-up for or recieve more information on any Education Program, contact us at 530.525.9253 ext.
 100 or email@example.com.